dhondta/bots-scheduler/docs/index.md

 - [*Server tuning*](server.html): this section is more sysadmin-oriented and presents application's running options.
 - [*Available jobs*](jobs.html): this section is for users that want to manage job tasks in the Web user interface.
-- ]*How to make a job*](howto.html): this section is developer-oriented for defining a new job class.
+- [*How to make a job*](howto.html): this section is developer-oriented for defining a new job class.